 - Not enough pool area – 6,000 people on the ship and there are four tiny pools that were always crowded and loud.
 Seems like this would have been the most obvious thing to include when you’re designing a new ship!

 - Hairspray: The Musical – RCCL paid a lot of money to have these cast members perform on the Tony Awards to show off what you could see on the boat.
 But, really, when I saw the show on the boat, all I could think was “this sucks!”
 Poor casting, poor voices, poor everything.

-- Being nickel and dimed – When I went on my cruise years ago, everything (except alcohol) seemed to be included.
+- Being nickel-and-dimed – When I went on my cruise years ago, everything (except alcohol) seemed to be included.
 Now it seems that everywhere you go, things cost extra.
-RCCL really knows how to take money from you with shopping sales, extra restaurants, expensive on- and off-board activities, charging for soda ($45 dollars for a week!), and four-dollar bottles of water.
+RCCL really knows how to take money from you, with shopping sales, extra restaurants, expensive on- and off-board activities, charging for soda ($45 dollars for a week!), and $4 bottles of water.